h8d13/archinix/arch/README.md

 `nixstore.squashfs` on the ISO; store visible at `/nixstore`, store-disk root at `/nixstoredev`.
 Networking is baked in (networkd DHCP on `en*`, resolved DNS).
-Autologin only while root is passwordless (stock state, what the headless tests ride on); `passwd root` restores login prompts, commit to keep that.
+Autologin only while root is passwordless (stock state, what the headless tests ride on). `passwd root` restores login prompts, but the password lives in the tmpfs upper like any write: commit it, or the next boot is passwordless autologin again.

 ## Real hardware (UEFI only, Secure Boot off)